 Insurance and Contractor Account Setup

-We handle certificates of insurance to GCs and owners, run net-30 contractor accounts with consolidated monthly billing for active Baton Rouge sites, and the hooklift fleet stages recurring containers across those sites.
-A contractor account starts with one call to dispatch.
+We issue certificates of insurance to GCs and owners; net-30 contractor accounts with consolidated monthly billing run for active sites across Baton Rouge — the hooklift fleet stages recurring containers right where they’re needed.
+Call the dispatcher and that means your account is live by the next load.